- Home ›

 How you should react when you come face to face with your partner’s emotional infidelity depends on your needs and values.
 For example, some people might consider an emotional affair the greatest betrayal possible, while others might consider a physical affair much more serious.

-Certainly, if you know that you value honesty above all else and don’t believe you’ll ever be able to trust your partner again after discovering their emotional cheating, then ending the relationship is the only real option.
+Certainly, if you know that you value honesty above all else and don’t believe you’ll ever be able to trust your partner again after discovering their emotional cheating, even with counseling, then ending the relationship is the only real option.

 That being said, there is some data regarding how people do react when affairs come to light.
 According to a survey conducted by Health Testing Centers, when men admitted to cheating, they ended the relationship themselves 13.9% of the time, and their partners ended the relationship 22.2% of the time.